dhanush-darpan/Simulation-of-Li-Fi-Enabled-Communication-for-Autonomous-Robotic-Vehicle-Application/README.md

 # Li-Fi Enabled Communication Simulation for Autonomous Robotic Vehicle Application

 ## Overview
-This project simulates a **Li-Fi (Visible Light Communication) link** between multiple LED transmitters mounted on towers and a mobile **Remotely Operated Vehicle (ROV)** equipped with a solar-panel receiver.
+This project simulates a **Li-Fi (Visible Light Communication) link** between multiple LED transmitters mounted on towers and a **Autonomous Robotic Vehicle** equipped with a solar-panel receiver.

 The simulation helps analyze how **distance, orientation, and motion** affect the **received optical power and harvested electrical power**, before moving to hardware prototyping.